ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-239.md

 Understanding how the team manages relationships with media or other public-facing entities is important for evaluating overall performance and identifying areas for improvement.
 Here are some tips on how to answer this question:

-1. Reflect on your experience: Before answering, reflect on your own experience with how the team manages relationships with media or other public-facing entities.
+1. **Reflect on your experience**: Before answering, reflect on your own experience with how the team manages relationships with media or other public-facing entities.
 Consider whether you feel that the team communicates effectively with these entities and presents a positive image of the organization.

-2. Identify any challenges: Identify any challenges or issues with how the team manages relationships with media or other public-facing entities.
+2. **Identify any challenges**: Identify any challenges or issues with how the team manages relationships with media or other public-facing entities.
 These may include a lack of clear communication or messaging strategies, inadequate training or support for team members who interact with media or other public-facing entities, or a perception that the team presents a negative or inconsistent image of the organization.

-3. Propose improvements: Based on your evaluation, propose improvements to address any challenges or issues with how the team manages relationships with media or other public-facing entities.
+3. **Propose improvements**: Based on your evaluation, propose improvements to address any challenges or issues with how the team manages relationships with media or other public-facing entities.
 These may include establishing clearer communication channels and protocols for managing these relationships, providing additional training or support to team members who interact with media or other public-facing entities, or investing in new technologies or tools to enhance communication and messaging strategies.

-4. Seek feedback: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with how the team manages relationships with media or other public-facing entities.
+4. **Seek feedback**: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with how the team manages relationships with media or other public-facing entities.

 Sample Answers
 --------------